Ooh It's Kinda Crazy

 "Ooh It's Kinda Crazy" is a song by Canadian pop group soulDecision, originally released in 1998 as an independent single when the band was known as Indecision.
-It was re-released in August 2000 as the third single from their debut album No One Does It Better.
-Many AC and hot AC radio stations in Canada play the 1998 version rather than the album version.
-Even though some critics pointed to its striking similarity to George Michael's "Fastlove", the song was released in 2000 in the United States and a music video was shot, which was directed by Stephen Scott.
-The video became soulDecision's first number one on TRL.
+It was re-released in August 2000 as the third single from their debut album No One Does It Better, and it was released to Contemporary hit radio in the United States on January 23, 2001.
+The pop soul song drew comparisons to George Michael's 1996 single "Fastlove".